-With a history dating back to the ninth century, Bromsgrove was the birthplace of the world-famous Bromsgrove Guild, a highly successful craft guild that built the gates of Buckingham Palace.
+With a history dating back to the 9th century, Bromsgrove was the birthplace of the world-famous Bromsgrove Guild, a highly successful craft guild that built the gates of Buckingham Palace.
 Modern Bromsgrove has been economically revitalised by the emergence of new business and technology parks.

-Located in a scenic semi-rural district, the majority of Bromsgrove’s land has been designated ‘Green Belt.’
+Located in a scenic semi-rural district, the majority of Bromsgrove’s land has been designated ‘Green Belt'.
 The town itself is primarily divided into North and South Bromsgrove.

 Sales market comment

 Over the last year, property prices have been increasing, positively affecting both purchases and construction.
-Higher prices give current owners a chance to sell their home and make back the deposit they need for their next home purchase.
+Higher prices give current owners a chance to sell their home and take back the deposit they need for their next home purchase.
 This increase in prices may also convince buyers who had been on the side lines because of uncertainties about the direction of home prices that now is the time to buy.